 SEILLANS

-Artists and craftsmen exhibit at the convent: the delicacy and more!
+Artists and craftsmen exhibit at the convent: delicacy and more!

-For several years, artists and craftsmen from the country of Fayence have been exhibiting in the hall of the former convent.
+For several years, artists and craftsmen from Fayence and its surrounding area have been exhibiting in the hall of the former convent.

-On the one hand, a floor was laid out on the first level.
-On the other hand, the downstairs room thus constituted today resembles a place of artistic meetings, in this case this encounter in 1982.
+On the one hand, a floor was laid out on the upper level.
+On the other hand, the downstairs room thus created today forms a place for meetings of the arts, in this case, this encounter in 1982.

-In fact, some twenty craftsmen and artists from the canton offer visitors a view of part of their creation stripped of all artifice or, on the contrary, drowned in research, mixing delicacy and skilful technique.
-And all of this, enveloped in a cozy atmosphere, perfectly lit to taste all the nuances.
+In fact, some twenty craftsmen and artists from the community offer visitors a view of part of their creations, stripped of all artifice, or on the contrary, immersed in research, mixing delicacy and skillful techniques.
+And all of this, enveloped in a cosy atmosphere, perfectly lit to the taste of all nuances.

 Pluralism and intimacy

-This 82 version brings a pleasant revival.
-If a few remarks were made last year, it seems that the writer made a point of ignoring a number of problems.
+This ’82 version brings a pleasant revival.
+If a few comments were made last year, it seems that the writer made a point of ignoring a number of problems.

 And, thanks to an intelligent layout, the summer rendezvous takes on another dimension.

-However, Pascal Brunet and his guests only had very short hours to set everything up.
-But to the hour of the official inauguration, everything was ready.
+However, Pascal Brunet and his guests only had very few hours to set everything up.
+But at the hour of the official inauguration, everything was ready.

-According to the picture rails, no overlap.
+As far as picture rails are concerned: no overlaps.
 We are almost amazed.
-This year, we will discover the panoply of crafts and art in panels, interspersed with niches formed by blown glass objects or painted and decorated silks.
+This year, we can discover the panoply of crafts and art in panels, interspersed with niches formed by blown glass objects or painted and decorated silks.

 Undeniably, the organization has asserted itself, to the benefit of increased clarity and delicacy.